Labannya22/COIT20265/gns3/README.md

 **Figure 10.
 Verification of the raw Zeek feature files.**

----

 ## Combined Attack Dataset

-The four attack datasets were combined into one file and an `attack_type` field was added so that each record could be linked to its original traffic scenario.
+The four attack datasets were combined into one file and an attack_type field was added so that each record could be linked to its original traffic scenario.

 <p align="center">